Chart Color Schemes

 Employment conditions in Chester Hill - Sefton face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Workforce participation in Chester Hill - Sefton lags significantly at 40.4% compared to Greater Sydney's 60.0%.
-The dominant employment sectors among residents are health care & social assistance, retail trade, and manufacturing.
-Manufacturing is particularly specialized with an employment share 1.8 times the regional level.
-Conversely, professional & technical services show lower representation at 5.8% versus the regional average of 11.5%.
+As of September 2025, 8,065 residents were employed, but the unemployment rate was higher than Greater Sydney's at 7.2%, indicating room for improvement.
+Workforce participation lagged significantly at 40.4% compared to Greater Sydney's 60.0%.
+The dominant employment sectors included health care & social assistance, retail trade, and manufacturing, with a particular specialization in manufacturing at 1.8 times the regional level.
+Conversely, professional & technical services showed lower representation at 5.8%.

 Frequently Asked Questions - Employment